The NP-hard problem of computing the maximal sample variance over interval data is solvable in almost linear time with high probability: FGKLA Algorithm

-~The amount of work in the remaining steps is negligible.
-In particular, note that since $B_{a_1}, \ldots, B_{a_m}$ are pairwise disjoint sets (the same holds true for $E_{a_1},\ldots,E_{a_k}$), the total number of iterations of \textbf{for} cycles on \cref{alg:B:processing,alg:E:processing} is at most $n$ during the whole course of FGKLA algorithm.
+Computing time in the remaining steps is negligible.
+In particular, note that since $B_{a_1}, \ldots, B_{a_m}$ are pairwise disjoint sets (the same holds true for $E_{a_1},\ldots,E_{a_k}$), the total number of iterations of \textbf{for} cycles on Lines \whole\ref{alg:B:processing} to \ref{alg:E:processing} is at most $n$ during the whole course of FGKLA algorithm.

-~The overall complexity is $O(n\log n + n \cdot 2^\omega)$. \end{enumerate} \end{proof}
+The overall complexity is $O(n\log n + n \cdot 2^\omega)$. \end{enumerate} \end{proof}

-\begin{remark} Aside of the implementation details (which are however important for the reduced time complexity bound), our formulation of the algorithm differs from the original paper \cite{ferson:2005:ExactBoundsFinitea} also for another reason.
+\begin{remark} Aside of the implementation details (which are important for the reduced time complexity bound), our formulation of the algorithm differs from the original paper \cite{ferson:2005:ExactBoundsFinitea} also for another reason.
 The original formulation can lead to complexity $O(n^2 \cdot 4^\omega)$, for example if $\omega = \ell$ and if there are $\ell$ narrowed intervals ending in some $a_k$ and further $\ell$ narrowed intervals starting in $a_{k+1}$.
 However, a minor modification of the original formulation would be sufficient to achieve the time $O(n^2 \cdot 2^\omega)$. \end{remark}